ironx1/GimmeV2/README.md

 Gimme is a c application that sorts letters, words and numbers using binary search tree.
 The application takes data as arguments or reads it from a file.
 Gimme can write the arguments to a file or output directly to the screen.

 # Usage
-Print to screen: gimmev2 -p arg1 arg2 arg3 -type __
+Print to screen: gimmev2 -p arg1 arg2 arg3 -type <br />
 Write to a file: gimmev2 -w filename.txt arg1 arg2 arg3 -type
 Read and Write: gimmev2 -r readfile.txt -w writefile.txt -type